Back to Kwikset Guides

 Quick Solutions

-Create a new master code after reset
+Create a new mastercode (or first user code) after the reset

-Program new user codes for household members
+Program fresh user codes for each household member

-Re-pair with smart home hub after reset
+Re-pair with the smart-home hub after the reset

 Still having issues?
 This is usually the deeper cause below.